Abeeda-Ummey-Haafsa/Sheba/CAREGIVER_MOCK_DATA_SUMMARY.md

 ## 🎯 What You Got

-I've created comprehensive mock data for the Sheba caregiver portal.
+I've created comprehensive mock data for the Seba caregiver portal.
 This includes everything needed to test caregiver signup, bookings, GPS check-in, activity logging, earnings, and training features.

 ---